joelsgp/CCC_Client/content/docs/install.md

 ---
 Open Cookie Clicker.

 Make sure that you see the *CCC* in Cookie Clicker (see image), if not i{fas fa-reload} refresh Cookie Clicker.
-If it also dosn't appear please restart your browser.
+If it still doesn't appear, please restart your browser.
 ![Example](https://cc.timia2109.com/imgs/CCBanner.png)

 ---
-Upload your game by press `CTRL`+`U`(pload).
-A message will appear, now you find your save on the Cookie Clicker Cloud Popup.
+Upload your game by pressing `CTRL`+`U`(pload).
+A message will appear, now you'll find your game on the Cookie Clicker Cloud Popup.

 ## More Questions
 Check out the [i{fas fa-help-circle} FAQ](?f=faq) to get use of all features!